-a.
-We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit of the financial statements.

-b.
-In our opinion, proper books of accounts as required by law have been kept by the Company so far as it appears from our examination of those books.

-c.
-The Balance Sheet, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of changes in Equity and the Statement of Cash Flows dealt with by this Report are in agreement with the books of accounts maintained for the purpose or preparation of the financial statements.

-d.
-In our opinion, the aforesaid financial statements comply with the Ind AS specified under section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014.

-e.
-On the basis of the written representations received from the directors as on March 31, 2022 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2022 from being appointed as a director in terms of Section 164(2) of the Act.

-f.
-With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure-B".

-g.
-With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:

-i.
-The Company has no pending litigations on its financial position in its Standalone Financial Statements;

-ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses;

-iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.
+- a.
+We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit of the financial statements. - b.
+In our opinion, proper books of accounts as required by law have been kept by the Company so far as it appears from our examination of those books. - c.
+The Balance Sheet, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of changes in Equity and the Statement of Cash Flows dealt with by this Report are in agreement with the books of accounts maintained for the purpose or preparation of the financial statements. - d.
+In our opinion, the aforesaid financial statements comply with the Ind AS specified under section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e.
+The company has not informed about the presence of any operational Branch which requires Audit u/s 143(8) of the Act. - f.
+On the basis of the written representations received from the directors as on March 31, 2023 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2023 from being appointed as a director in terms of Section 164(2) of the Act. - g.
+On the basis of the examination if the Books of accounts and other records shown to us for the purpose of the Audit and other such documents asked during the course of the Audit, The Auditor has no observation or adverse comment, apart from those mentioned in the relevant paras if any, on the financial transactions or matters which may have any adverse effect on the functioning of the company. - h.
+On the basis of the examination of the Books of Account and other records shown to us for the purpose of the Audit and other such documents asked during the course of the Audit, we found no material reason to report any qualification, reservation or adverse remark relating to the maintenance of accounts and other matters connected therewith, apart from the matters already mentioned in the relevant paras, if any. - i.
+With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure-B". - j.
+With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+The Company has no pending litigations on its financial position in its Standalone Financial Statements; - ii.
+The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; - iii.
+The Company has transferred of Rs.
+55,123/- to the Investor Education and Protection Fund during the year.